EmmaDawsonDev/tdd-meetup/README.md

     - The rating updates when a new rating is added ✅

 - As a logged in website user I want to be able to unregister from a meetup in case I'm no longer able to attend
-    - If registered, the meetup detail page will show an unregister button
+    - If registered, the meetup detail page will show an unregister button ✅
-    - Clicking the button will remove the user from the list of attendees
+    - Clicking the button will remove the user from the list of attendees ✅
-    - The number of places left will increase by 1
+    - The number of places left will increase by 1 ✅
-    - The attend button will show again once the user has unregistered
+    - The attend button will show again once the user has unregistered ✅

 - As a logged in website user I want to be able to see which meetups I'm registered for so that I can keep track of them (see note below row 145)
+    - There is a button to my meetups page in the header ✅
     - My meetups page shows a list of meetups the user is attending
     - My meetups page shows a list of meetups the user has attended
     - My meetups page shows a list of meetups the user is organising